HOA RFP Specifications

 What is Selective Enforcement

-Selective enforcement involves enforcing some rules more strictly than others or targeting specific homeowners while ignoring others’ violations.
-This can lead to a sense of unfairness or inequity and ultimately undermine homeowners’ trust and confidence in their HOA.
+HOA Selective enforcement involves enforcing some rules more strictly than others or targeting specific homeowners while ignoring others’ violations.
+This can lead to unfairness or inequity and ultimately undermine homeowners’ trust and confidence in their HOA.

 Community governing documents should include procedures for enforcing rules and restrictions that apply equally to all members.
 Governing documents granting authority to discipline members are crucial for the Board to effectively fulfill its enforcement responsibilities.
-It is recommended that the Board of Directors establishes and adopts rules/guidelines for all members to abide by and an ‘enforcement policy’ outlining what actions the Board may take to gain compliance.
+The Board of Directors should establish and adopt clear rules and guidelines for all members to follow.
+Additionally, an enforcement policy should be created to outline the actions the Board may take to ensure compliance.

 Enforcement Procedures